TMMA (Ages 12 thru 18)

 Some people ask – “What do you do when you finish The Middle Academy?”
 Don’t fear – we are still part of the Providence Community, it just looks more like college than high school.
 This program is called The Master Academy.
 Our plan is developed with our parents and teachers.
 It’s super important that our parents help us in this plan!
 Parent – we don’t tell you how much we need you during these years and how much we want you to help us figure life out – we have to act all grown – right?
 But the truth is we really need you a lot.
 We want you to spend time with us and encourage us to try new things – that is why even during The Middle Academy, one of our enrichment classes and our Friday work is supervised by our parents – that way you are still an active part of the process in a way that is manageable. – Again with the digressing – sorry.

-Anyways, we make a plan together that can lead to another year in TMA to hone our skills and get ready for the next step, or to do an internship year with classes on or off campus.
+Anyways, we make a plan together that can lead to another year of specific in class instruction to hone our skills and get ready for the next step, or to do an internship year with classes on or off campus.
 In an internship year, we do our core classes more independently and take on a year long internship in an area of interest.
 The goal is to prep ourselves for life gaining the skills that employers are most requesting.
 Our goal is to develop this program into a full fledged College that allows the Montessori way fo learning to continue.
 Some of us can move into the Career and College Promise program at our local community college and get our other core subjects through Providence.
 In that program we can start earning college credits and high school credits at the same time and we choose options of career paths that interest us.
 Isabel (class of 2019) graduated with her associates degree when she turned 17, and we have others doing the same.